EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 ## Create Slurm job

-To create a Slurm job, select the 'New Job' menu, then select:
+To create a Slurm job, select the **New Job** menu, then select:

-* 'From Default Template' option to create a 'hello world' job from a template, with a default job name to be submitted to the default back-end, which is the first back-end you have access to in alphabetical order.
+* **From Default Template** option to create a 'hello world' job from a template, with a default job name to be submitted to the default back-end, which is the first back-end you have access to in alphabetical order.
 If you select this option, the job files are created.
-* 'From Template' option to creates a 'hello world' job from a template, to be submitted to a back-end that you select.
+* **From Template** option to creates a 'hello world' job from a template, to be submitted to a back-end that you select.
 If you select this option, you can:
     - Enter a 'Job Name'.
     - Select a back-end, 'Cluster'.
-    - Click 'Open Dir' to view the template job files.
+    - Click **Open Dir** to view the template job files.
-    - Click 'Create New Job' to create the job files.
+    - Click **Create New Job** to create the job files.
-* 'From Specified Path' option creates a new job from the contents of an existing directory.
+* **From Specified Path** option creates a new job from the contents of an existing directory.
 This directory can have the job submission script and any other files within it.
 If not, you can create/edit these before submission.
-* 'From Selected job' option to create a new job from the contents of the job context directory for the currently selected job on the page.
+* **From Selected job** option to create a new job from the contents of the job context directory for the currently selected job on the page.
 If you select this option, the job files are created.

 ---

 ## Edit job files

-Click 'Open Editor' to open an editor to edit the Slurm job submission script (default name `main_job.sh`).
+Click **Open Editor** to open an editor to edit the Slurm job submission script (default name `main_job.sh`).

 Click on a file name under 'Folder contents' to open an editor to edit that file in the job context directory.

-Click 'Open Dir' or click 'Edit Files' to open the [File Manager](../files.md) pointing at the job context directory.
+Click **Open Dir** or click **Edit Files** to open the [File Manager](../files.md) pointing at the job context directory.

-Click 'Open Terminal' (either button) to open an SSH session with the back-end on which the currently selected job will be run.
+Click **Open Terminal** (either button) to open an SSH session with the back-end on which the currently selected job will be run.
 Your SSH session change your current directory to match the job context directory.

-### Troubleshooting: 'Open in Terminal' 'cd ...
+### Troubleshooting: 'cd ...
 No such file or directory'

 If you see 'cd ...
 No such file or directory' error after you have logged into the back-end, then this means that the job context is not in your home directory in the back-end.
 This can happen if you selected a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, and you have not yet submitted your job.